devChuk/hackNY_website/README.md

 `make zip` turns the theme into a .zip format

 `testenv/` just some folder where I test out animations & designs

+`hackny/` the actual source folder of the theme